JanFabianSchmid/NBV-planning-for-object-detection/README.md

 - pointcloud_to_laserscan: http://wiki.ros.org/pointcloud_to_laserscan
 - octomap: http://wiki.ros.org/octomap
 - octomap_msgs: http://wiki.ros.org/octomap_msgs
+Our project also contains some object models from: http://www.ycbbenchmarks.com/

 ### Modified packages
 We included large parts of the code, altered and added parts of following packages: